TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Be Bold: Heels and More ft.
 Chase &.
 Chloe
     *   Spring for These: Sandals from $20
     *   Camper
-    *   Calvin Klein Bedding Starting at $13
     *   Keep the Kids Busy: Toys Starting at $10
     *   Stylish Tech: Earbuds &.
 More
     *   Watches for Dad Under $100
     *   Makeup Up to 50% Off

-    *   Short Sleeve Tops Under $25
     *   Best of Women's Brands Up to 65% Off
     *   Best of Kids' Brands Up to 60% Off
-    *   Sharagano Incl.
-Plus &.
-Petites
-    *   Give These a Whirl: Skirts Incl.
-Plus &.
-Petites
-    *   Set to Sweat: Active Under $30
-    *   Free Press &.
-Shimera
     *   Step in Style: Men's Dress Shoes Under $100
-    *   Elodie Under $45
-    *   Sneakers Up to 65% Off

     *   Just Add Sun: Kids' Styles Up to 65% Off
     *   Designer Fragrances for Her ft.
 Gucci
     *   Virtual Meeting Ready: Statement Jewelry
     *   Prep It Up: Boys' Shoes
-    *   Men's Boots Up to 70% Off
-    *   Spring Fling: Jackets Up to 65% Off
     *   Free Shipping: Storage for Every Room Up to 50% Off
-    *   Give Spring the Boot: Styles Under $50
-    *   Smart Watch Bands &.
-More Up to 50% Off
+    *   Calvin Klein Bedding Starting at $13
     *   Men's Shoe Steals Up to 65% Off
-    *   Brooks Brothers Men
-    *   Spring Favorites: On-Trend Jewelry

-    *   Boconi Belts, Bags &.
-More Up to 75% Off
     *   TOMS Men Starting at $30
-    *   Bring on Bedtime: Kids' Pajamas Up to 50% Off
-    *   Sweet Sets for Baby Up to 60% Off
     *   Take a Break in the Sun: SPF Essentials
-    *   Allen Edmonds Up to 60% Off
     *   Kitchen Must-Haves: Appliances &.
 More from $15
     *   Show Your Skin Some Love: Tools, Masks &.
 More
-    *   Fragrance for Him Under $50
-    *   Wall Art &.
-Decor Up to 50% Off
-    *   Everyday Makeup Essentials Starting at $10
-    *   Bedding Steals Up to 50% Off
-    *   Best of Men's Brands Up to 55% Off
-    *   Bandolino Starting at $40
-    *   Tailored Savings: Suiting &.
-More Up to 75% Off
-    *   Sleek Sneakers for Kids
-    *   Trunks Surf &.
-Swim Co.
+    *   Exclusive Styles from $13 Incl.
+Plus &.
+Petites
     *   Crops &.
 Shorts from $20 Incl.
 Plus and Petites
     *   Top Picks: Styles from $15 Incl.
 Plus &.
 Petites
+    *   Best of Men's Brands Up to 55% Off
-    *   Veronica Beard Up to 65% Off
+    *   Saint Laurent Sunglasses Up to 70% Off &.
+More
-    *   Exclusive Styles from $13 Incl.
+    *   Give These a Whirl: Skirts Incl.
 Plus &.
 Petites
+    *   Set to Sweat: Active Under $30
+    *   Smart Watch Bands &.
+More Up to 50% Off
+    *   Fragrance for Him Under $50
+    *   Wall Art &.
+Decor Up to 50% Off
+    *   Bedding Steals Up to 50% Off
 *   WomenShop Sale Events

+    *   Daily Deal: TUMI Up to 60% Off
+    *   BIRKENSTOCK
+    *   Spring Dresses Up to 65% Off Incl.
+Plus &.
+Petites
+    *   Rebecca Minkoff &.
+More Up to 65% Off
+    *   WFH Refresh: Comfy Knits with a Twist
+    *   Leather Handbags Starting at $30
+    *   Swiss Luxury Watches ft.
+Tissot
+    *   Amanda &.
+Chelsea Incl.
+Plus and Petites
+    *   GOOD LUCK GEM &.
+More Under $40
+    *   Revive Your Skin: Dr. Jart &.
+More
+    *   Sneakers ft.
+Keds Starting at $30
+    *   Lounge Around: PJs, Robes &.
+More
+    *   Ready for a Hike: Women's Outdoor Shoes
     *   Calvin Klein Handbags &.
 Accessories Up to 50% Off
     *   Calvin Klein
     *   Calvin Klein Intimates &.
 Active Under $35
     *   Weekday Chic: Plus Styles from $20
     *   Weekday Chic: Petite Styles from $20
     *   Tie-Dye Styles &.
 More Up to 60% Off Incl.
 Plus

     *   Loveappella Under $55
     *   Calvin Klein Shoes
     *   Be Bold: Heels and More ft.
 Chase &.
 Chloe
     *   Spring for These: Sandals from $20
     *   Camper
     *   Makeup Up to 50% Off
-    *   Short Sleeve Tops Under $25
     *   Best of Women's Brands Up to 65% Off
-    *   Sharagano Incl.
-Plus &.
-Petites
-    *   Give These a Whirl: Skirts Incl.
-Plus &.
-Petites
-    *   Set to Sweat: Active Under $30
-    *   Free Press &.
-Shimera

-    *   Elodie Under $45
-    *   Sneakers Up to 65% Off
     *   Designer Fragrances for Her ft.
 Gucci
     *   Virtual Meeting Ready: Statement Jewelry
-    *   Spring Fling: Jackets Up to 65% Off
-    *   Give Spring the Boot: Styles Under $50
-    *   Spring Favorites: On-Trend Jewelry
     *   Take a Break in the Sun: SPF Essentials
     *   Show Your Skin Some Love: Tools, Masks &.
 More
-    *   Fragrance for Him Under $50
-    *   Everyday Makeup Essentials Starting at $10
-    *   Best of Men's Brands Up to 55% Off
-    *   Bandolino Starting at $40
+    *   Exclusive Styles from $13 Incl.
+Plus &.
+Petites
     *   Crops &.
 Shorts from $20 Incl.
 Plus and Petites
     *   Top Picks: Styles from $15 Incl.
 Plus &.
 Petites
+    *   Best of Men's Brands Up to 55% Off
-    *   Veronica Beard Up to 65% Off
+    *   Saint Laurent Sunglasses Up to 70% Off &.
+More
-    *   Exclusive Styles from $13 Incl.
+    *   Give These a Whirl: Skirts Incl.
 Plus &.
 Petites
+    *   Set to Sweat: Active Under $30
+    *   Fragrance for Him Under $50

     Shop By Category
     *   Clothing
     *   Shoes
     *   Handbags
-    *   Jewelry
     *   Lingerie &.
 Shapewear
     *   Accessories
+    *   Jewelry
     *   Watches
 *   MenShop Sale Events

+    *   Daily Deal: TUMI Up to 60% Off
+    *   BIRKENSTOCK Men
+    *   Men's Premium Denim Up to 60% Off ft.
+AG
+    *   Swiss Luxury Watches ft.
+Tissot
+    *   Staycation Ready: Casual Shirts Up to 60% Off
+    *   Men's Hiking &.
+Outdoor Shoes
     *   Calvin Klein Men

     *   Calvin Klein Men's Lounge &.
 Underwear Under $20
     *   Watches for Dad Under $100
     *   Step in Style: Men's Dress Shoes Under $100
-    *   Men's Boots Up to 70% Off
     *   Men's Shoe Steals Up to 65% Off
-    *   Brooks Brothers Men

-    *   Boconi Belts, Bags &.
-More Up to 75% Off
     *   TOMS Men Starting at $30
-    *   Allen Edmonds Up to 60% Off
     *   Best of Men's Brands Up to 55% Off
-    *   Tailored Savings: Suiting &.
-More Up to 75% Off
+    *   Saint Laurent Sunglasses Up to 70% Off &.
+More
-    *   Trunks Surf &.
-Swim Co.

     Shop By Category
     *   Clothing
     *   Shoes
+    *   Watches
     *   Accessories
-    *   Watches
 *   KidsShop Sale Events

+    *   BIRKENSTOCK Kids
+    *   Jessica Simpson Girls &.
+More
+    *   Kids' Sets Up to 60% Off
     *   Calvin Klein Kids
     *   Keep the Kids Busy: Toys Starting at $10
     *   Best of Kids' Brands Up to 60% Off
     *   Just Add Sun: Kids' Styles Up to 65% Off
     *   Prep It Up: Boys' Shoes
-    *   Bring on Bedtime: Kids' Pajamas Up to 50% Off
-    *   Sweet Sets for Baby Up to 60% Off
-    *   Sleek Sneakers for Kids

     Shop By Category
     *   Girls
     *   Boys
     *   Girls' Shoes
-    *   Boys' Shoes
     *   Baby
     *   Toys
+    *   Boys' Shoes
 *   HomeShop Sale Events

+    *   Daily Deal: TUMI Up to 60% Off
     *   Shun Cutlery: Sora &.
 Kanso Collections
     *   Cookware Faves Up to 50% Off
     *   Set the Table: Kate Spade New York Home &.
 More
-    *   Calvin Klein Bedding Starting at $13
     *   Stylish Tech: Earbuds &.
 More
     *   Free Shipping: Storage for Every Room Up to 50% Off

+    *   Calvin Klein Bedding Starting at $13
+    *   Kitchen Must-Haves: Appliances &.
+More from $15
     *   Smart Watch Bands &.
 More Up to 50% Off
-    *   Kitchen Must-Haves: Appliances &.
-More from $15
     *   Wall Art &.
 Decor Up to 50% Off
     *   Bedding Steals Up to 50% Off